Decentralized finance is set to rebuild the financial system.

-Finally, the DeFi makes everything transparent – a key characteristic of blockchain technology.
+Finally, the DeFi makes everything transparent – a key characteristic of blockchain technology, according to any blockchain development company.
 The current system is very opaque.
 We rely on government regulators to spot trouble in our financial sector, and history suggests a dubious track record in monitoring.
 Transparency addresses that problem – and it makes innovation rapid.
 If someone has an idea as to how to improve an algorithm, they can start with the open-source code and bolt on an improvement.
 The new protocol could be ready to launch in a few days.

 Any analysis of a new technology must clearly gauge the associated risks and challenges.
 (If all risk is eliminated, an investor may as well invest in US Treasury bills.)
 DeFi’s risks include the following.